CANS Advisory Group invites YOU to Cogitate on the Conceptual Design of our new, shared hilltop campus!

 Fourth Step: CANS Advisory Group delivers community input to CPS Facilities

 The CPS Facilities staff is putting together a design team to receive our collective input.
 This group will meet as many times as is necessary to prepare a conceptual master plan that makes this public campus truly exceptional and practical.
 The conceptual design will be shared with the community for feedback.
+The CANS Advisory Group developed all input received to CPS Facilities during late January 2018.

 Fifth Steps and Beyond